iechevarria/reading-notes/brick-by-brick-robertson-breen-2013.md

 - 61 - inscrutable product structure
 - 62 - some liberties with timeline
 - 134 - lego micro city called great but actually not fondly remembered
+- 186 - extreme liberties with timeline of "wisdom of the crowd"
+- 188 - nit: mindstorms doesn't so much stand out from mp3 players as it fits in
+- 190 - technic has "greater flexibility" than system - very loaded imo, ultra debatable
+- 230 - floats idea that if lego let the game get dark enough, might have expanded to new audiences (i think it would have done the brand harm)
+- generally - wish there was a section on lego friends or really anything marketed to girls

 ## things to look up
 - 48 - zowie intertainment, san mateo ca